Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Introduction

 The paper is organised as follows: In Sec.~\ref{sec:lattice} we discuss the valley Hall effect and its realisation in a lattice model.
 We describe the band structure and the properties of interface modes in graphene ribbons with an interface.
 In Sec.~\ref{sec:transfer}, we review the transfer matrix formalism which allows us to quantify the amount of backscattering.
 In Sec.~\ref{sec:analysis} we present the quantitative analysis of the scattering of valley Hall states through a turn at different angles.
-Sec.~\ref{Sec:armchair} shows an extension of our formalism to quantitatively analyse other lattice ribbons with an application to graphene ribbons with armchair edges.
 We finish our study by a discussion of our results in Sec.~\ref{sec:conclusion}.
+The main text is complemented by supplementary materials which contain information about technical details and an extension of our formalism to quantitatively analyse other lattice ribbons with an application to graphene ribbons with armchair edges.